 and then things really got heated when plans were announced for a ski hill development on Maple Mountain.

-By the 1980s, an alliance of environmentalists and Indigenous nationalists had joined to stop the logging roads, to protect the old-growth forests, and to have the land claims of the local Ojibwe recognized and respected.
+By the 1980s, an alliance of environmentalists and Indigenous nationalists had joined to stop the logging roads, protect the old-growth forests, and have the land claims of the local Ojibwe recognized.
 While the plans for a resort at Maple Mountain were scrapped and the Red Squirrel Road blockade was successful, lawyers arguing the land claims issue at both the provincial and federal levels in the 80s and early 90s would see their cases dismissed.

-Having grown up in the Abitibi region 150 kilometers to the northeast of Temagami and having made both that train ride and road trip up from North Bay to Noranda many times in the 1960s and early 70s, it took a while for my brother and me to see Temagami as a possible wilderness canoe tripping destination.
+Having grown up in the Abitibi region 150 kilometers to the northeast of Temagami and having made both that Ontario Northland train ride to Swastika and the road trip up Hwy 11 from Toronto to Noranda many times in the 1960s and early 70s, it took a while for my brother and me to see Temagami as a possible canoe tripping destination.

 To us, wild meant downriver to James Bay; Temagami was the scenic lake country and managed logging area we passed through on our way down Hwy 11 to Toronto!
 However, a few Temagami canoe trips over the past decade have opened our eyes to the area’s rugged beauty and almost-wilderness.
 This September we headed back for a fifth visit.
 Our goal was to paddle the length of the Lady Evelyn River system.

 Created by Ontario’s provincial government in 1983, Lady Evelyn-Smoothwater Park is Algonquin Park’s wilder cousin.
 If Algonquin is where you introduce someone to canoe tripping and camping, then Lady Evelyn-Smoothwater in Temagami is the next step.
 It is a bit further from southern Ontario, it is rawer, more rugged, more scenic, with less signage and fewer paddlers.